How to Install GitHub Copilot CLI on Arch Linux

 yay -Syu

-To update only the GitHub Copilot CLI package without upgrading other packages:
+To rebuild only the Copilot CLI package without upgrading other AUR packages, reinstall the package through the same helper:

 yay -S github-copilot-cli

-Replace yay with paru in both commands if you installed via paru.
+Replace yay with paru in both commands if you installed the package with paru.

 Remove GitHub Copilot CLI from Arch Linux